OdinSword/NNets/README.md

-# Implemented Neural Nets from scratch.
+# Implemented Neural Network from scratch.